API reference

 Parameters:

-solve – The target solve
+uuid – The target queued solve’s UUID

 Queues a solve for asynchronous processing